 Why you should buy

-Not only is the 14T968DC versatile, it’s fast, with a maximum sewing speed of 1300 stitches per minute.
+Not only is the 14T968DC versatile, but it’s also fast, with a maximum sewing speed of 1300 stitches per minute.
 It’s sturdy too, with a metal frame that ensures your fabric stays in one place and that there are no skips in the stitches.
 Seven presser feet are included.
 There’s a fairly steep learning curve for those new to sergers, but the time spent learning this Singer machine is well worth it, as its rather high price.

-Check Price on Amazon
+Check Today's Price on Amazon

 Next on the list…